SC grants interim bail to Arnab Goswami, 2 others abetment to suicide case | Law-Order

 The Supreme Court Wednesday granted interim bail to journalist Arnab Goswami in the 2018 abetment to suicide case, saying it will be a "travesty of justice" if personal liberty is curtailed".
 The apex court also expressed concern over state governments targeting individuals on the basis of ideology.

-The court granted interim bail to two others in the case -- Nitish Sarda and Parveen Rajesh Singh -- on personal bond of Rs 50,000 each and directed that they shall not tamper with the evidence and shall cooperate in the probe.
+The court granted interim bail to two others in the case -- Neetish Sarda and Feroz Mohammad Shaikh -- on personal bond of Rs 50,000 each and directed that they shall not tamper with the evidence and shall cooperate in the probe.
 A vacation bench of Justices D Y Chandrachud and Indira Banerjee, which ordered that the accused shall not try to meet any witness in the case, said their release should not be delayed and the prison authorities should facilitate this.

 The bench said personal bonds are to be furnished to Superintendent of Taloja jail instead of the magisterial court.
 Goswami, Editor-in-Chief of Republic TV, has challenged the Bombay High Court’s November 9 order refusing to grant him and the two others interim bail in the case and asking them to move the trial court for relief.